VKCOM/statshouse/website/docs/guides/design-metric.md

 | 13:45:05  | toy_packets_size | TL     | ok              | 200     | 7000  | 4   | 800  |
 | 13:45:05  | toy_packets_size | TL     | error_too_short | 5       | 10    | 0   | 8    |

-The metric value is an array, so you can send several values at a time.
+The value metric is an array, so you can send several values at a time.

 #### Sending regular values

 If you need to record a value per second (a "water level"), the StatsHouse client libraries try to send each value in the middle of the calendar second.
-[Agents](../conceptual%20overview/components.md#agent) finalize the second in accordance to a calendar second.
+[Agents](../overview/components.md#agent) finalize the second in accordance to a calendar second.
 StatsHouse does not ensure that each second contains exactly one measurement but tries to make it more probable.
 If you need to ensure this, add the [timestamp](#timestamps) explicitly.